ecadlabs/taquito/docs/rpc_nodes.md

     - It should not alter your requests, for example, changing the operation data before forging it.
     - It should not censor your operations; you want to make sure that your transactions will be broadcasted to the network.
 - **Disponibility**: You might want to choose a node with some mechanisms to guarantee reasonable uptime for your use cases.
 - **Endpoints support**: Depending on your use cases, you want the required endpoints to be exposed by the node you chose.
-We wrote integration tests to show what methods in the taquito RPC package, which maps to the RPC endpoints, work on which nodes of the following section: integration-tests/rpc-nodes.spec.ts.
+We wrote integration tests to show what methods in the taquito RPC package, which maps to the RPC endpoints, work on which nodes of the following section.
+These tests can be found here: integration-tests/rpc-nodes.spec.ts.
 - **Reliable**: You want a node that is in sync with the rest of the network, for example, you don't want a node that is always five blocks behind.
 - **Maintenance/support**: You might want to choose a node that is kept to date and that you can contact the support team if you need assistance in case of trouble.